 When candidates are inevitably asked where else they’re applying, McClean advises transparency within sensible parameters.
 “What they don’t want you to say is ‘I’m applying to you, but I’m also applying to Clifford Chance, and I’m also applying to High Street Firm in Newcastle,’ because that’s three very different cultures, three very different firms.”

-Rather than listing every application, focus on firms with similar profiles and emphasise what specifically attracts you to the firm where you’re interviewing.
+Rather than listing every application, focus on firms with similar profiles but also emphasise what specifically attracts you to the firm where you’re interviewing.
 This demonstrates direction and purpose while avoiding the impression of a “scatter-gun approach.”

 Managing Challenging Questions